 - BUS 113 Introduction to Business.
 Orientation to business enterprises highlighting location, organization, finances, marketing, management, and personnel.
 Will help students decide the area in which to specialize.
-Alternate years, Fall 1982. - BUS 123 Business Mathematics.
+Fall. - BUS 123 Business Mathematics.
 A review of fundamental arithmetic and its application in business transactions, emphasizing ratios, percentages, interest rates, depreciations, and payroll.
-Does satisfy A.A.S. degree requirement for math.
-Does not satisfy A.A. or A.S. graduation requirements.
+Does satisfy A.A.S.
+General Business requirement for math.
+Does not satisfy A.A. or A.S. requirements.
 Same as MAT 123.
-Winter. - BUS 133 Introduction to Computers.
-Introduction to concepts of computer systems including hardware, software, personnel requirements, and systems development.
-Fall. - BUS 143 Introduction to Computer Programming.
-Programming in BASIC language.
-Prerequisistes: Either BUS 133 and MAT 102 or above or BUS 133 and math ACT of 24 or above.
 Winter. - BUS 203 Business Communications.
 Training in the writing of effective communications in typical business situations.
 Review of correct English usage in business writing.
 Prerequisite: SES 113 or equivalent.
 Same as SES 203.
-Fall 1983.

-BUS 213

-- BUS 223 Accounting II.
+Fall. - BUS 213 Accounting I. Elementary accounting theory, practice, and simple analysis; applications to single proprietorships.
+Fall. - BUS 223 Accounting II.
 A continuation of elementary accounting with applications to partnerships and corporations.
 Attention also given to manufacturing concerns and standard cost systems.
-Prerequisite: BUS 213.
-Winter. - BUS 233 Business Law I. General principles of the law of property, contracts, partnerships, corporations, and negotiable instruments.
-Same as LAP 201-202.
-Fall. - BUS 253 Macroeconomic Principles.
-Overview of the general workings of the economy and its major subdivisions, the free enterprise systems, monetary and fiscal policy.
-Fall. - BUS 263 Microeconomic Principles.
-Specific economic units within a free enterprise economy, such as individual consumers, business, or industries.
-The pricing and output of goods and services and the pricing and employment of labor and capitol.
-Prerequisite: BUS 253.
-Winter.
+Prerequisite: BUS 213 Winter. - BUS 233 Business Law I. General principles of the law of property, contracts, partnerships, corporations, and negotiable instruments.
+Same as LAP 211-212.
+Fall. - BUS 252 Business Simulations.
+Use of a management game to integrate and utilize decision-making concepts and techniques.
+Students act as managers of a firm in competition with their rivals in a computer simulated industry.
+Fall. - BUS 253 Macroeconomics Principles.
+Overview of the general workings of the economy and its major subdivisions, the free enterprise system, monetary and fiscal policy.
+Fall.